 Occupation: Founder of The Barbery

-“Finding the right people was probably one of the biggest challenges.
-Obviously, the barber has to be excellent at cutting hair but I also looked for the right interaction with the clients.
-That was a big requirement for me.
+“Finding the right people was one of the biggest challenges.
+Obviously, the barber has to be excellent at cutting hair and shaving but their interaction with the clients needs to be on brand, too.
+That was an important requirement for me.
 The atmosphere at The Barbery is relaxed and laid back.
-I want you to leave with a new look which makes you feel good on the outside, but also I want to slow your heart rate while you’re here.
+I want you to leave looking good on the outside therefore feeling better on the inside, but also I want to slow your heart rate whilst you’re here.

-I see The Barbery as my child.
-It needs attention every day.
-It needs feeding.
-I need to learn from it.
-It needs to learn from me.
-But I became aware that it’s not sustainable if I work here six days a week because I don’t have time for anything else.
-Marketing and sales were suffering.
-And just keeping on top of things and delivering an excellent client experience became really difficult.
-And I became grouchy because I didn’t sleep enough.
-I try to get between six and seven hours of sleep, never more than seven, but often only five and a half.
-I start with a coffee, sometimes two.
+“I need to work on this.
+The Barbery is my child.
+It needs attention and feeding every day.
+I need to learn from it, it needs to learn from me.
+I am increasingly aware that working six days a week is not sustainable as I have time for little else.
+The marketing and sales effort often suffers as a result.
+And just keeping on top of small things to deliver an excellent client experience is sometimes a challenge.
+I get grouchy when I do not sleep enough and try to get at least six hours, but often only manage five and a bit – not enough.
+I start the day with a coffee, sometimes two.

 From Cape Town to London

 “After senior school, some of my friends and I came to London for a ‘gap year’.
 It was common.
 London was and still is a great hub for travelling.
 I was 17 with senior school qualifications and I boarded a plane with £320 in my pocket…that’s sort of it.
 I just made it work and never went back.
 I instantly felt at home here, I made friends, I fell in love.